Getting a Mortgage on Tier 2, Spouse and Other Types of Visas

 British National Overseas (BNO) visa

-Hong Kong nationals on a BNO visa should certainly be able to secure a mortgage, provided they’re able to prove full-time employment, have a larger deposit (typically at least 25%) and, again, have ideally been living in the UK for a minimum of 12 months and have a minimum of one/two years remaining on the visa.
+Hong Kong nationals on a BNO visa should certainly be able to secure a mortgage, provided they can prove full-time employment, have a larger deposit (typically at least 25%), and, again, have ideally been living in the UK for a minimum of 12 months and have a minimum of one/two years remaining on the visa.

 Which visas aren’t acceptable?